Skip to main content

 Get Child Function

+Similarly, get_child function generates the child index by substracting 11 from the last set bit from the right.
 Let's calculate child of 66 which is represented as 01100110 in binary format.
-The first set bit from right is in 2nd2^{nd} position, so we substract 11 from that position
+The first set bit from right is in 2nd2^{\text{nd}} position, so we substract 11 from that position

 01100010=01000110 - 0010 = 0100